 The key to a relaxing autumnal season is making time to unwind.
 Without setting an intention to be still and slow down, you’re more likely to continue feeling rundown and tired.

 Rest can look different for everyone.
 It can mean curling up with a good book, streaming a new series, going on a run in the crisp fall air, or even tending to your houseplants or outdoor garden!
 Whatever your favorite relaxation activity, carve out dedicated time and avoid multi-tasking so that you can soak in every minute.

-Adding ultra-lush greenery to your home is the best way to keep the summer going.
-Try large tree-like plants to up the green-factor, like a Majesty Palm, Bird of Paradise, Fiddle Leaf Fig, or Money Tree.
-Place plants where you spend the most time, like your living room or office.
+Adding ultra-lush greenery to your home is the best way to cozy it up while bringing the outdoors in.
+Try large tree-like plants to up the green factor like a Bamboo Palm, Bird of Paradise, Fiddle Leaf Fig, or Money Tree.
+Place plants in spaces where you spend the most time, such as your living room or home office.

-Plants in the kitchen?
-On your dinner table?
 While you’re rearranging, think of some unusual places your plants could live.
-Placing plants in unexpected areas of your home sparks joy when you interact with plants in an area you normally wouldn’t.
-Plus, it adds interest to your space and reminds you to connect with your surroundings.
+Placing plants in unexpected areas of your home can create little moments of joy while adding visual interest to your space and reminding you to connect with your surroundings.

 Be sure to keep in mind your plant’s lighting preferences when moving them around.
 You may need to acclimate them to their new spot in order to avoid dropped leaves from a sudden change in lighting or environment.

 Create a Relaxing Plant Care Routine